• Skip to primary navigation

 Instructions

-• To make the dip without a food processor, chop the scallions finely and place them into a bowl.
+• Chop the green onions finely and place them into a bowl.

 • Serve with soft pretzels, on any kind of bread, or as a dip for raw vegetables.